olizimmermann/echodns/README.md

 ## Prerequisites

-- **sudo (admin) privileges**: EchoDNS requires administrative privileges to operate effectively.
+- **sudo (admin) privileges**: EchoDNS requires administrative privileges to operate effectively because port 53 is usually reserved.
+You need root permission to use that port.
-- **Port 53**: Please note that Port 53 is typically reserved for DNS purposes, and you should consider changing the listening IP address to `127.0.0.1` or your local IP address (`l_ip`) if you need to communicate across devices on your network.

 ## Getting Started